At this point, you’ve probably heard about Fatty Coffee or Bulletproof Coffee made famous by my buddy Dave Asprey.

 - Meanwhile, pour hot water in your mug to warm.
 Empty hot water from mug, and pour in coffee.

 - Using a handheld milk frother, skim along the mixture just below the surface.
 The frother will whip air into the coffee mixture and a nice froth will begin to form on the top.
 Fully immerse the frother a couple of times just to mix everything up underneath.
+Alternatively, add ingredients to your blender and blend.

 Here are some of my favorite coffee tools and add-ins: